• Skip to primary navigation

 Jump to Recipe

-This Quick Cod Tacos Recipe is just what you need on a busy day.
-It is so easy to make and the ultimate crowd pleaser!
+This Baked Cod Tacos Recipe is just what you need on a busy day.
+It is so easy to make and the ultimate crowd-pleaser!

-Let me show you how to throw this meal together quickly- like 30 minutes quick.
+I love meals like this one that you can easily throw together quickly - like 30 minutes quick.
 If you prepare everything in order, it comes together so easily.

 As if the ease of this recipe wasn't enough to entice you to make it, let me tell you about the flavor!
 The flaky cod and delicious melding of flavors are worth the effort as well.